 If you have any of the above symptoms, you should go see your doctor, especially if it occurs more than once.
 While it may seem trivial, it is best to get clearance from your doctor.

-To make a diagnosis of the specific cause of white or clay colored stool, you doctor will ask some detailed questions about the passage of these stools, examine you, then order for one or more of the following tests, to make an accurate diagnosis.
+To make a diagnosis of the specific cause of white or clay-colored stool, your doctor will ask some detailed questions about the passage of these stools, examine you, then order for one or more of the following tests, to make an accurate diagnosis.

 - Blood tests to assess liver function and check for infections,